Annual Reports and Related Documents | MarketScreener

-This report has been prepared by the Company and its contents have been reviewed by the Company's sponsor, Asian Corporate Advisors Pte.
-Ltd. (the 'Sponsor'), for compliance with the relevant rules of the Singapore Exchange Securities Trading Limited (the 'Exchange').
+This report has been prepared by the Company and its contents have been reviewed by the Company's sponsor ('Sponsor'), Asian Corporate Advisors Pte.
+Ltd., for compliance with the relevant rules of the Singapore Exchange Securities Trading Limited ('Exchange').
 The Sponsor has not independently verified the contents of this report including the correctness of any of the figures used, statements or opinions made.

 This report has not been examined or approved by the Exchange and the Exchange assumes no responsibility for the contents of this report including the correctness of any of the statements or opinions made or reports contained in this report.